Mount Somers / Te Kiekie: Tramping in the area

+Miners Track

-The area's coal deposits were first discovered in 1856, which let to the founding of the village Mount Somers.
+The area's coal deposits were first discovered in 1856, which led to the founding of the village Mount Somers.
 A tramline was built to get the coal to the village.
 Mining for coal stopped in 1954.
 The route of the tramline is now part of the tramping track called Miners Track that goes from the Woolshed Creek car park to Woolshed Creek Hut.
 The walk to Woolshed Creek Hut via Miners Track is one of the best known tramps in Mid Canterbury.
 A more challenging route to Woolshed Creek Hut is via the Rhyolite Ridge Track past an overhang which is named the Bus Stop.

+Mt Somers Track

-The Mt Somers Walkways Society formed in 1983, made up by locals from Mount Somers and Staveley.
+The Mt Somers Walkways Society formed in 1983, made up of locals from Mount Somers and Staveley.
 Their aim was to create a circular track around the mountain and the Mt Somers Track was officially opened in 1987.
 In the late 2000s, a tramping shelter was added to the southern part of the track and this saw the official completion of the project.
 That tramping shelter is named Acland shelter, is located above Mount Somers Station, and is named for the original European owner of the land – John Acland.
-Mount Somers / Te Kiekie itself can be reached via the southern part of the Mt Somers Track.
-It can be reached starting from either the Woolshed Creek car park, or the Sharplin Fall car park.
-The Mt Somers Summit Track is the side track to the summit; as it is located on the south face of the mountain, it gets very icy in winter and is then difficult to climb.

 Mt Somers Track starts and finishes at Sharplin Falls car park.
 The northern part of the circuit follows Bowyers Stream for a while.
-A once popular destination, Sharplin Falls (on Bowyers Stream), closed in February 2015 after rockfall took out that part of the track that was built as a gantry on a rock face.
-Two years later, the Department of Conservation announced that the closure of the side track to Sharplin Falls would be permanent.
 Mt Somers Track, after following Bowyers Stream for some distance, reaches Pinnacles Hut.
 The hut was named for the rock formation behind it on the north face of Mount Somers / Te Kiekie.
 The track then climbs over Mount Somers saddle before it descends to Woolshed Creek Hut.
 From the hut, the track ascends to the overhand known as the Bus Stop.
 It then continues via the Acland Shelter along the south face of Mount Somers / Te Kiekie and climbs up onto Staveley Hill, the point where the Mt Somers Summit Track starts.
 From Staveley Hill, the track descends towards the Sharplin Falls car park.

+The summit

+The summit of Mount Somers / Te Kiekie can be reached via the southern part of the Mt Somers Track, starting from either the Woolshed Creek car park, or the Sharplin Falls car park.
+The Mt Somers Summit Track is the side track to the summit.
+It is located on the south face of the mountain and gets very icy in winter and is then difficult to climb.
+A further route to the summit is the Te Kiekie track that connects from the Mt Somers Track on the north side of the mountain to the west of Pinnacles Hut.